Menu

 PersonID LastName FirstName Address City

-Tip: The empty "Persons" table can now be filled with data with the SQL INSERT INTO statement.
+Tip: The empty "Persons" table can now be filled with data, with the SQL INSERT INTO statement.

-Create Table Using Another Table
+Create New Table From Existing Table

 Syntax

-CREATE TABLE new_table_name AS
+CREATE TABLE new_table AS

 SELECT column1, column2,...

-FROM existing_table_name
+FROM existing_table

 WHERE ....;